rexosorous/TwitchPy/docs/source/Guides&Help.rst

 We support you sending in multiple functions to run concurrently which is why ``TwitchPy.TwitchBot.Client.run()`` expects a list.

+.. note:: Any Functions you want to run concurrently CANNOT take any arguments, except for self if used
+          correctly.

 .. note:: Any functions you want to run concurrently MUST include ``await asyncio.sleep(x)`` where x
           is a time in seconds.
 This is what enables the concurrency.
 Without this, the bot will get